ncatlab/nlab-content/pages/2/6/5/0/562/content.md

-Roughly speaking, the left adjoint strictifies a Grothendieck fibration by adding formal pullbacks of objects, which themselves pullback strictly, whereas the right adjoint strictifies a Grothendieck fibration by equipping object with a functorial choice of a pullback for each possible morphism.
+Roughly speaking, the left adjoint strictifies a Grothendieck fibration by adding formal pullbacks of objects, which themselves pullback strictly, whereas the right adjoint strictifies a Grothendieck fibration by equipping objects with a functorial choice of a pullback for each possible morphism.
 See [[Grothendieck construction]] for more details.

 These two adjunctions can be turned into [[Quillen equivalences]] of [[model categories]].